chrismcdev/small-distance-courier-service/README.md

 ### JSON Schema Validation

-Validates input file with [JSON Schema](https://json-schema.org/specification.html) specific to each feature, schemas can be [found here](./src/assets/).
+The input file is validated with [JSON Schema](https://json-schema.org/specification.html) specific to each feature, schemas can be [found here](./src/assets/).

 ### Facade Structural Design Pattern

 The facade [`SmallDistanceCourierService`](./src/services/small-distance-courier-service.ts) has two sub-systems [`Parcel`](./src/entities/parcel.ts) and [`Coupon`](./src/entities/coupon.ts) that are instantiated within the facade.
 This facade manages the full lifecycle of the objects it uses.

+### First-fit-decreasing Bin Packing Algorithm

+The [FFD algorithm](https://en.wikipedia.org/wiki/First-fit-decreasing_bin_packing) is used to decide how many shipments are needed and what parcels to pack in each shipment based on weight.

 ---